amplitude/amplitude-docs/content/collections/session-replay/en/session-replay-android-standalone.md

 Configure your application code.

 1. Create a  `val sessionReplay = SessionReplay()` object to begin collecting replays.
 Pass the API key, session identifier, and device identifier.
-2. When the session identifier changes, pass the new value to Amplitude with `sessionReplay.setSessionId`.
+2. When the session or device identifier changes, pass the new value to Amplitude with `sessionReplay.setSessionId` or `sessionReplay.setDeviceId`.
 3. Collect Session Replay properties to send with other event properties with `sessionReplay.getSessionReplayProperties`
 4. Call `sessionReplay.flush` to send session replay data to Amplitude.
 Always call `flush` before exiting the app or sending it to the background.
 For longer sessions, call `flush` often to prevent high memory use (alpha).